Quote, unquote: just-food's week in words

 "We've tailored our new Jolly Rancher products for India to appeal, specifically, to local palates with bold, fruity flavours that are unlike any other candy available in the market" - Atul Razdan, general manager, marketing, sweets and refreshments, for Hershey India, outlines the new products the US confectioner is selling in the country.

 "We firmly believe this proposal is the most cost-effective way for us to modernise and future proof our nut processing capability" - Mark Thorpe, MD for operations for KP Snacks and Intersnack UK, on why the German snack giant is closing a plant in the UK - and opening a new site.

-Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Multichannel, Natural & organic, NPD & innovation, Private label, Retail, Seafood, Snacks, Sustainability & the environment, World foods
+Sectors: Baby food, Bakery, Canned food, Cereal, Chilled foods, Commodities & ingredients, Condiments, dressings & sauces, Confectionery, Dairy, Dried foods, Emerging markets, Financials, Fresh produce, Frozen, Ice cream, Meat & poultry, Mergers & acquisitions, Multichannel, Natural & organic, NPD & innovation, Private label, Retailers, Seafood, Snacks, Sustainability & the environment, World foods

 - General Mills sales woes continue - analysis

 - Why personalisation will take-off in US food

 - Comment: Meal kits in US - don't believe the hype